 Potential risks of testosterone replacement therapy include:

-- Cardiovascular Complications: Testosterone therapy has been shown to increase hemoglobin and hematocrit, which makes the blood thicker.
-This may cause cardiovascular events.
-However, the incidence of this occurring is low.
+- Cardiovascular Complications: Testosterone therapy has been shown to increase hemoglobin and hematocrit, which can make the blood thicker.
+This may increase the risk of cardiovascular events, although the incidence is low.

-- Prostate Health: TRT may worsen symptoms related to benign prostatic hyperplasia (BPH) and is not recommended in individuals with a history of prostate cancer.Β
+- Prostate Health: TRT may affect symptoms related to benign prostatic hyperplasia (BPH) and is not recommended for individuals with a history of prostate cancer.

-- Fertility: TRT suppresses spermatogenesis and should not be used in men who are trying to conceive within the next 6-12 months
+- Fertility: TRT can suppress spermatogenesis and should not be used by men who are planning to conceive within the next 6-12 months.

 - Worsening of obstructive sleep apnea

-- Development of acne and breast enlargement has been shown, but these risks are low.
+- Development of acne and breast enlargement has been observed, but these risks are low.

 Who Should Consider Testosterone Therapy?

-- Men diagnosed with hypogonadism (low serum testosterone) without a history of prostate cancer or planning fertility.
+- Men diagnosed with low testosterone without a history of prostate cancer or planning fertility.

 - Postmenopausal women with low bone density and low sexual desire at modified doses for females.